JoshRestuccia/swe_spring2023/Sprint3.md

 -Added a basic ag-grid to display stock names, prices, and quantities

 -Added additional cypress unit testing to check new implementations

+-Added a layer of security to the password where the password is now hidden on the screen